DanielEidanR3/simpleCorDapp/README.md

 ## Running the nodes

-Follow thw instructions here: https://docs.corda.net/tutorial-cordapp.html#running-the-example-cordapp and execute the following
+Follow thw instructions here: https://docs.corda.net/tutorial-cordapp.html#running-the-example-cordapp to do the following two steps:

 1. Build the CorDapp
 2. Run the CorDappp

 Then start the SpringBoot server as outlined below.

-## Interacting with the nodes

-### Client

-`clients/src/main/kotlin/com/template/Client.kt` defines a simple command-line client that connects to a node via RPC and prints a list of the other nodes on the network.

-#### Running the client

-##### Via the command line

-Run the `runTemplateClient` Gradle task.
-By default, it connects to the node with RPC address `localhost:10006` with the username `user1` and the password `test`.

-##### Via IntelliJ

-Run the `Run Template Client` run configuration.
-By default, it connects to the node with RPC address `localhost:10006` with the username `user1` and the password `test`.

 ### Webserver

 `clients/src/main/kotlin/com/template/webserver/` defines a simple Spring webserver that connects to a node via RPC and allows you to interact with the node over HTTP.

+We defined two endpoints:

+	GET /ledgerupdates -> returns a JSON with all the states stored on ledger POST /ledgerupdates -> Takes a JSON payload as a parameter and returns the JSON with state stored on ledger

 The API endpoints are defined here:

      clients/src/main/kotlin/com/template/webserver/Controller.kt

 And a static webpage is defined here:

      clients/src/main/resources/static/

 #### Running the webserver